-The Jackson MPO developed the required Transportation Participation Plan.
+The Jackson MPO developed the required Public Participation Plan.
 The Jackson MPO provided updates relative to plan development throughout the process, including at monthly JACTS Technical and Policy committee meetings, periodic Project Steering Committee meetings and through email and mail notifications to the project Contact List.
 Public meetings and open public comment periods on each final draft chapter of the plan were made known through advertisements in the local papers, the Region 2 Planning Commission website, and e-mail and mail notifications.

 The goal of this process is to eliminate or minimize conflicts with other agencies' plans and programs that impact transportation, or for which transportation decisions may impact them.
 A complete listing of contact agencies and organizations are in Chapter 3.
-The Contact List included in the notification process is in the appendix.
+The Contact is List included in the appendix.